TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 These files should contain the hostnames of the nodes (one per line) where you intend to start the member.
 You can modify the properties to configure individual members.

 !!!
 Tip
-	- For system properties (set in the conf/lead, conf/servers and conf/locators file), -D and -XX: can be used.
-All other JVM properties need the `-J` prefix.
+	For system properties (set in the conf/lead, conf/servers and conf/locators file), -D and -XX: can be used. -J is NOT required for -D and -XX options. </br>

-    - Instead of starting the TIBCO ComputeDB cluster, you can [start](../howto/start_snappy_cluster.md) and [stop](../howto/stop_snappy_cluster.md) individual components on a system locally.
+	Instead of starting the TIBCO ComputeDB cluster, you can [start](../howto/start_snappy_cluster.md) and [stop](../howto/stop_snappy_cluster.md) individual components on a system locally.

 <a id="locator"></a>
 ## Configuring Locators

 Locators provide discovery service for the cluster.
 Clients (for example, JDBC) connect to the locator and discover the lead and data servers in the cluster.
 The clients automatically connect to the data servers upon discovery (upon initial connection).
 Cluster members (Data servers, Lead nodes) also discover each other using the locator.
-Refer to the [Architecture](../architecture.md) section for more information on the core components.
+Refer to the [Architecture](/architecture/cluster_architecture.md) section for more information on the core components.

 It is recommended to configure two locators (for HA) in production using the **conf/locators** file located in the **<_TIBCO ComputeDB_home_>/conf** directory.